Thelma, Texas

 Thelma is an unincorporated community in Bexar County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 45 in 2000.
 It is located within the Greater San Antonio metropolitan area.

 History

-The area in what is known as Thelma today was first settled sometime before 1900.
-A post office was established at Thelma in 1906 and remained in operation until 1921 when it received general delivery.
-The community became a station on the San Antonio, Uvalde and Gulf Railroad in 1912.
-Two years later, the community added four dairies and a general store serving 300 residents.
-It still had one business and 25 residents in 1940.
-It declined after World War II and had several scattered homes in 1990.
-Its population was 45 in 2000.
+Established around the turn of the twentieth century, and with a post-office built in 1906, Thelma became a station on the an Antonio, Uvalde and Gulf Railroad in 1912.
+In the 1940s, the community had four dairies.
+After World War II, the town's population declined.

 Geography

 Thelma is located at the intersection of Texas State Highway Loop 1604 and the Southern Pacific Railroad, 15 mi south of Downtown San Antonio in southern Bexar County.

 Education

 Thelma is served by the Southside Independent School District.